 Abstract :

+Brucellosis is a disease caused by facultative capnophilic, Gram-negative, intracellular bacteria belonging to the genus Brucella.
+Among the Brucella spp.
 Brucella canis is a significant infectious agent linked to abortion and infertility in canines.
 This bacterium poses a health risk to both dogs and humans, though human cases are generally less severe than those caused by other Brucella species.
+The paper aims to present recent appraisals of canine brucellosis.
 The diagnosis of canine brucellosis in dogs primarily relies on serological methods.
 These tests have low specificity but high sensitivity, making confirmatory diagnosis more challenging.
 In recent years, molecular diagnostic techniques have gained popularity.
 Treatment of infected dogs often leads to frequent relapses and should be considered only in select cases.
 At present, there are no commercially available vaccines to prevent canine brucellosis.
 Given the close cohabitation between humans and dogs in urban areas, canine brucellosis should be considered a public health concern.
+The development of efficacious and safe vaccines is essential to control the spread of B. canis and protect animal and human health.
+Raising awareness among human health professionals about B. canis could have a significant impact on early detection and prevention efforts.

-Keywords: Abortion, Brucella canis, Canine, Zoonosis
+Keywords: Abortion, Brucella canis, Canine, Zoonosis, infectious agent

 Introduction

 Brucellosis occurs worldwide with complex epidemiology and has economic and public health significance (Sonekar et al., 2017).
+Brucella spp. are small (0.5–0.7 by 0.6–1.5 µm), non-motile, non-spore-forming, slow-growing, facultative intracellular Gram-negative coccobacilli belonging to the Brucellaceae family along with the Mycoplana and Ochrobactrum spp (Di Bonaventura, 2021).
 Public health concerns are often reported as occupational transmissions (Palkhade et al., 2018).
 The disease is caused by facultative capnophilic, Gram-negative, intracellular bacteria belonging to the genus Brucella.
-Among the Brucella spp. five most pathogenic and invasive species for humans and animals are B. melitensis, B. suis, B. abortus, B. canis and B. ceti.
+Among the Brucella spp.
+The five most pathogenic and invasive species for humans and animals are B. melitensis, B. suis, B. abortus, B. canis and B. ceti.
 Canine brucellosis is a neglected disease and has a major impact on fertility in dogs.
 The disease often goes undetected due to a lack of awareness, a wide range of clinical symptoms, and the absence of effective diagnostic tools.
 Canine brucellosis presents a significant public health risk to humans who are closely associated with pet dogs.
-Dogs can be infected by four of the six known species of Brucella- Brucella canis, Brucella abortus, Brucella melitensis, and Brucella suis but not by Brucella ovis or Brucella neotomae.
+Dogs can be infected by four of the six known species of Brucella- Brucella canis, Brucella abortus, Brucella melitensis, and Brucella suis, but not by Brucella ovis or Brucella neotomae.
 Canine brucellosis is a re-emerging zoonotic disease with significant socioeconomic consequences.
+It mainly affects livestock and wildlife and poses significant public health threats, especially in regions with suboptimal hygiene, food safety, and veterinary care standards.
+Human contractions occur by consuming contaminated animal products or interacting with infected animals (Qureshi et al., 2023).

 History